 Who Owns Caribbean Data?
 The Data Sovereignty Battle Every Organisation Must Win Before 2027

-• This article sets out a five-pillar data governance framework that Caribbean organisations can begin building now.
+- A five-pillar data governance framework follows, one Caribbean organisations can begin building now.

 Every time a Caribbean hospital uploads patient records to a US cloud platform, every time a Caribbean bank runs customer data through an AI credit-scoring API, and every time a government ministry stores citizen records with a multinational technology vendor, a question is being answered by default rather than by choice: whose law governs this data?